DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 This is because each of these is the result of the candidate reaching the ready to enrol state.
 However, the percentages are different as they are calculated based on different starting stages.

 For example, “applications which led to candidates being ready to enrol” is the total ‘conversion’ rate for the course.
-This would be smaller than the percentage of candidates who successfully complete their conditions.
+This will be smaller than the percentage of candidates who successfully complete their conditions.

-Participants found this confusing and couldn’t easily work out why the numbers were the same.
+Participants found this confusing and could not easily work out why the numbers were the same but the percentages were different.
 This also suggests that they did not fully understand the column headings.